Arts Writing Centre – How Our Service Works

 Please note: Starting in Fall 2020, the Arts Writing Centre offers real-time appointments with students through Zoom.
 Students do not need to download the Zoom client or to have a Zoom account to participate in our meetings, but some functionality may be limited without a Zoom client or account.
 Please see “Fall 2020 Virtual Meetings,” below, for more information on how we run our virtual sessions.

 During the fall and winter terms, graduate students from the Department of English are on hand to help students identify grammatical, structural, and stylistic errors in their English essay assignments.
 The Writing Tutor can help you answer questions such as:

 - Where can I find information about how to create a Works Cited page?

 - Do I use the semi-colon appropriately?

-All other students are to be directed to the Academic Writing Help Centre (AWHC), located at 110 University street.
-For details about AWHC services, visit the Academic Writing Help Centre Home Page or Telephone: 613-562-5601.
+All other students should seek assistance with the Student Success Academic Writing Help Centre (AWHC), located at 110 University Street.
+For details about AWHC services, visit the Academic Writing Help Centre Home Page.

 ESL students experiencing difficulty with English should go to the Official Languages and Bilingualism Institute (OLBI).
-Please call or e-mail Jennifer St. John, Director of Undergraduate Studies at OLBI, 613-562-5800 ext.
-3386; email@example.com, who will advise you on how to obtain the ESL help you need.
-The Institute also has a Resource Centre for occasional help in ART02, (phone: 613-562-5743).
+The Institute has a Resource Centre for occasional help in MHN 02, (phone: 613-562-5743).
 Another option is to make an appointment at the SASS Academic Writing Help Centre for one-on-one tutoring.
 See above.